-Liverpool's Community Strategic Plan (CSP) directs Council to generate opportunity across Liverpool, while our LSPS survey indicated a demand for local, high-paying jobs.
-The Liverpool City Centre is an attractive destination for knowledge intensive industries and has a large capacity for commercial office floor space.
+Liverpool's Community Strategic Plan (CSP) directs Council to generate opportunity across Liverpool, while our draft LSPS survey indicated a demand for local, high-paying jobs.
 Council is committed to attracting business for economic growth and employment opportunities, and have set an ambitious growth target of 2500 new jobs a year to 2029.

 We have already changed planning controls in the city centre to facilitate new jobs and housing.
 Council has completed an Economic Development Strategy to create new job opportunities, develop local capacity, market Liverpool as a business destination, and activate and develop vibrant places to attract new residents, visitors and workers.
-We have also created a Destination Management Plan and International Trade Engagement Strategy to leverage opportunities from the Western Sydney International Airport and market the potential of Liverpool to the world.
+We have also developed an International Trade Engagement Strategy to leverage opportunities from the Western Sydney International Airport and market the potential of Liverpool to the world.